 AUSTIN — Therese Manggaard is hoping to harvest the dividends of the seeds she's planted.

-"The most rewarding part is sharing my passion with the youth," said Manggaard, a Minnesota master gardener.
+"The most rewarding part is sharing my passion with the youth," Manggaard, a Minnesota master gardener, said.

 Manggaard runs the University of Minnesota Extension Junior Garden at the Mower County Fairgrounds.
-The garden, which has grown from a trio of 3-foot by 12-foot strips of vegetables when it began 12 years ago, is now an 80-by-80-foot plot of goodness.
+The garden, which has grown from a trio of 3-foot by 12-foot strips of vegetables when it began 12 years ago, is now an 80-by-80-foot garden.

 This year, the master gardeners worked with a STEM group from Austin schools to teach the kids how to garden while helping raise about a thousand pounds of produce to be shared with two local community organizations.

-The students spent seven weeks helping start and tend the garden, with the end of the session meaning taking some food home and earning some recognition at the Mower County Fair, where the young gardeners earned one champion award, one reserve champion, 12 blue ribbons and 10 red ribbons.
+The students spent seven weeks helping start and tend the garden, with the end of the session meaning taking some food home and earning some recognition at the Mower County Fair, where young gardeners from the program earned one champion award, one reserve champion, 12 blue ribbons and 10 red ribbons.

-"I hope getting the kids involved in the (Mower County Fair) gets them coming back," Manggaard said.
+"I hope getting the kids involved in the (Mower County Fair) gets them coming back," she said.

-In addition to the awards, a little prize money helped spur interest for the kids, she said.
+Manggaard said that in addition to the awards, a little prize money helped spur interest for the kids.
 But beyond prizes and a little cash, she hopes the students learned the joy of a garden.

 While the students' part of the garden is done, the fruits of their labor are still helping the community.
 On alternating weeks, about 100 pounds of produce is donated to either the Mower County Senior Center or the Salvation Army Food Pantry.